kkoloteev/cs_study/README.md

-Algorithms, data structures and other things from computer science
+Algorithms, data structures and other things from computer science.